hyperb1iss/signalrgb-homeassistant/README.md

    - If the `custom_components` directory doesn't exist, you'll need to create it.
 3. Restart Home Assistant.

-### Enable SignalRGB HTTP API
+### Enable SignalRGB API

-1. Open SignalRGB on your Windows PC.
-2. Go to Settings > App Settings.
-3. Enable the "Enable HTTP API" option.
-4. Note down the port number (default is 16068).
+By default, SignalRGB listens on port 16038.
+You may need to open this port on the Windows firewall so that Home Assistant can connect to your PC.

 ## ⚙️ Configuration